-What essential ingredients are required for sowing herb seeds?
+What are the 5 essential ingredients required for sowing herb seeds?

 Water: causes the endosperm to swell, split and dissolve the nutrients.
 The nutrients are then available to the embryo enabling growth.
 The growing medium needs to be kept moist but not wet.